Living on Campus:

 Log on to https://housing.drew.edu/myhousing and enter your ID and password.

-If you did not get the desired hall and/or room you may complete a Wait List form that is due to the Housing Coordinator Office on May 3, 2018.
+If you did not get the desired hall and/or room you may complete a Wait List form which is available on April 1st.

 Contact the Housing Coordinator with questions at 973-408-3681.